19PA1A0484/lld-design-tic-toc-toe/README.md

 # intialize board;
 # intaialize play game;

-the design of the board has differenet aspects.
+the design of the board has different aspects.